-More generally, suppose a consumer purchases the bundle {M, C}.
-The consumer may then have no demand for C', even if the latter is better adapted to their needs or if C' offers superior features.
-When the unit marginal production cost, and therefore the price charged by competitors, is high, the extra cost incurred by the consumer when consuming C' is not offset by sufficient benefits, unless C' has a tremendous edge over C or is sufficiently differentiated.
+More generally, suppose a consumer purchases the bundle $\{M, C\}$.
+The consumer may then have no demand for C' even if the latter is better adapted to her needs or if C' offers superior features.
+When the unit (marginal) production cost, and therefore the price charged by competitors, are high, the extra cost incurred by the consumer when consuming C' is not offset by sufficient benefits, unless C' has a tremendous edge over C or is sufficiently differentiated.
 The tie then de facto forecloses competitors.
-For this reason, antitrust authorities have traditionally considered tying a form of exclusionary behavior.
+For this reason, antitrust authorities have traditionally considered "tying" a form of "exclusionary behavior".

-In the new economy, though, some goods, including software products, have extremely low unit production costs-by contrast, they often involve large fixed costs (i.e. costs that are independent of the number of customers or their usage).
+In the new economy, though, some goods, including software products, have extremely low unit production costs (by contrast, they often involve large fixed costs, i.e., costs that are independent of the number of customers or their usage).
 Tying is then akin to selling at a price close to marginal production cost.
 To be certain, and as is well-known, prices in the vicinity of marginal costs do not allow market participants to recoup large fixed costs in such industries.
-In the presence of substantial fixed costs, static competition, that is the long-run coexistence of multiple firms (as opposed to dynamic competition, in which firms attempt to leapfrog each other and recoup innovation costs through temporary monopoly positions) requires tacit collusion, capacity constraints, or differentiated products; otherwise, profits must be reaped in an adjacent market.
-In the absence of these conditions, competitive pricing results in a shake out and (perhaps temporary) monopolization of the market.
+In the presence of substantial fixed costs, static competition, that is the long-run co-existence of multiple firms (as opposed to dynamic competition, in which firms attempt to leapfrog each other and recoup innovation costs through temporary monopoly positions) requires tacit collusion, or capacity constraints, or differentiated products, or else profits to be reaped in an adjacent market.
+In the absence of these conditions, competitive pricing results in a shake-out and (perhaps temporary) monopolization of the market.